Pirates of the Caribbean: On Stranger Tides: Plot

 The Revenge sails to Whitecap Bay, where Blackbeard's crew captures the mermaid Syrena.
 Barbossa, Gibbs, and some of the British crew continue on foot after the Providence is attacked by mermaids.
 Syrena's tail becomes legs after being out of water; seeing that she cannot walk, Philip offers to carry Syrena.
 After their newfound love is used to extract the mermaid's tear, Syrena is left to die.
 Blackbeard sends Jack to get the chalices, taking the latter's magic compass.
 Jack and Barbossa meet on the Santiago, but find the chalices have been taken by the Spanish.
-Before retrieving the chalices, Barbossa reveals his true agenda: a desire for revenge against Blackbeard, detailing the attack on the Black Pearl, which Barbossa truly believes to be sunk, which led to cutting off his leg.
+Before retrieving the chalices, Barbossa reveals his true agenda: a desire for revenge against Blackbeard, detailing the attack on the Black Pearl, which Barbossa truly believes to be sunk, which led to him cutting off his leg.
 Jack returns to Blackbeard, giving him the chalices in exchange for Jack's compass, which Jack sends off with Gibbs.

 All parties locate the Fountain of Youth, which leads to a battle, in which Barbossa uses a sword he poisoned using "poisonous toads" to stab Blackbeard.
 Angelica cuts her hand on the poisoned blade.
 The Spaniard throws the chalices into a deep pool and, believing it is an abomination against God, orders his men to destroy the Fountain.
 In the chaos, Philip frees Syrena, who gives the chalices to Jack.
 Filling the chalices with the remaining drops of water from the Fountain, adding Syrena's tear, Jack tricks Blackbeard into drinking the chalice lacking the tear; this earns his and Angelica's enmity.
-Angelica is healed, whilst Blackbeard dies.
-Syrena returns to an injured Philip and, after she forgives him, they kiss and return underwater.
+Angelica is healed, whilst Blackbeard dies, while Syrena returns to an injured Philip and, after she forgives him, they kiss and return underwater.
 (Note: Both Philip and Syrena return in Terry Rossio's unproduced screenplay for Pirates of the Caribbean: Dead Men Tell No Tales (2017), though both characters do not appear in the final version of the film.)

 Barbossa claims Blackbeard's ship, crew, and sword for his own, and returns to a life of piracy.
 Meanwhile, Jack maroons Angelica on a small island, expressing his love and mistrust.
 Jack reunites with Gibbs, who uses the compass to locate the Revenge and retrieve the Black Pearl in a bottle.
-As they figure out how to get the Pearl out, Jack tells Gibbs he's determined to continue living the pirate's life.
+As they figure out how to get the Pearl out, Jack tells Gibbs he is determined to continue living the pirate's life.

 In the post-credits scene, the voodoo doll of Jack created by Blackbeard washes ashore and is picked up by Angelica, who smiles.